 If:

-the responding device supports the Connection Supplemental Response feature;

 Supplemental responses are enabled;

 the current transmitter PHY is one that supports Supplementals;

-the responding device supports the type and length of Supplemental requested; and
+the responding device is currently configured to respond with the type and length of Supplemental requested in the LL_SUPPLEMENTAL_REQ PDU; and

 a packet containing an LL_SUPPLEMENTAL_RSP PDU and Supplemental of the requested length would not exceed connEffectiveMaxTxTime for the connection (see Section 4.5.10);

 then the remote Link Layer shall respond with an LL_SUPPLEMENTAL_RSP PDU that includes a Supplemental of the requested type and whose length is greater than or equal to that requested.
 Otherwise the remote Link Layer shall respond with an LL_REJECT_EXT_IND PDU.